Sally Webster: Storylines

-After being fired by Underworld boss Carla Connor (Alison King) because of the company's financial difficulties, Sally complains to Carla's ex-business partner/former fiancé, Frank (Andrew Lancel), who employs her and promotes her to line supervisor.
+After being fired by Underworld boss Carla Connor (Alison King) because of the company's financial difficulties, Sally complains to Carla's ex-business partner/former fiancé, Frank Foster (Andrew Lancel), who employs her and promotes her to line supervisor.
 At the same time, her relationship with Rosie's agent, Jeff, ends after the Weatherfield Gazette publish a story detailing Sally's cancer, Kevin's infidelity, baby Jack and Sophie's sexuality – information provided by Jeff.
 Sally soon finds herself drawn to Frank and makes it clear that she does not believe Carla's claims that he raped her and the pair form a mutual attraction for one another.
 However, on 2 March 2012, Sally sees Frank's true colours when his mother tells Sally that Frank does not love her and is having an affair with Jenny Sumner (Niky Wardley).
 A shocked Sally confronted Frank and he admits the affair and that he did rape Carla, warning her not to cross him as the last woman who did 'lived to regret it'.
 Sally is devastated by this and Kevin offers her support, threatening to murder Frank and then on 5 March, Sally finds Frank dead in the factory.
 She is found standing over him with blood on her hands but did not kill him as he was bludgeoned to death with a whiskey bottle.
 However, due to recent events, Sally is a suspect but she attends his funeral and is puzzled when Anne (Gwen Taylor), Frank's mother, leaves the crematorium, during the service and visits her.
 Sally finds Anne holding Frank's missing watch, which was missing from his personal possessions on the day he died and she admits having it all along and Sally realises that Anne killed Frank in a fit of rage as she heard him admitting to Carla that he did rape her.
 A horrified Sally then tries to leave but falls on the stairs, hitting her head on the wooden banister, knocking her unconscious.
 As Carla and Kevin arrived, an ambulance is called and Anne is arrested.
 Sally and Kevin begin to rekindle their romance and relationship as Sally realises that she still loves Kevin and he has stood by her regardless.
 Unfortunately though Sally cannot accept Jack.

 With Kevin away in Germany, Sally begins a relationship with Tim Metcalfe.
 At first, Tim is put off by Sally planning to book a holiday to France and lies that he has to leave for work reasons.
 When Tim returns, he prepares to break up with Sally but later reconsiders when he realises he has feelings for her.
 However, Tim is later unimpressed when Sally leaves his daughter Faye by herself, although Faye and her friend Grace lied about the amount of time Sally left them on their own for.